ssakumar/AgniFuego/README.md

 # Description
 This project focuses on developing a real-time dashboard to provide information on operations involved in aerial firefighting across the United States.

-Everything having to do with the time-series analysis Dashboard and the forecasting reviewed in our report is in the folder.
+Everything having to do with the time-series analysis Dashboard and the forecasting reviewed in our report is in the TimeSeriesAnalysis folder.

 # Group Members